+MHDV fuel economies data are mostly from the simulation results of Autonomie.
+Note that Autonomie MHDV simulation mainly considers motion energy and do not account for accessory loads for power takeoff (PTO) and hotel-use idling.
+This can represent a significant gap for certain types of commercial vehiclese.g. utility trucks where PTO and idling consume a significant amount of energy in addition to the regular on-road driving,.
+Figure 6 shows the roles of PTO and idling for utility truck activities from the NREL’s study (REF).
+It is shown that, in total PTO and idling can take 63% of total operation time and 21% of total energy use.
+The shares between PTO and idling are similar in both operation time and energy use.
+In particular, PTO accounts for 33% of time and 11% of fuel use while idling accounts for 30% of time and 10% of fuel use.
+From the electrification perspective, the long PTO and idling time could provide potential opportunities for charging for battery-powered utility trucks.
+This could lead to longer driving ranges, fewer operation interruptions (due to insufficient ranges), and smaller batteries for cost savings.
+Although not entirely the same, the use of idling time for electricity charging has already been applied to diesel long-haul trucks.

-For MHDVs, Figure 5 shows the variations in truck fuel economies with different driving cycles and payload levels for Kenworth long haul class 8 diesel tractors based on the NHTSA’s study (REF).
+Payload affects passenger- or freight-transporting commercial vehicles.
+Figure 5 shows the variations in truck fuel economies with different driving cycles and payload levels for Kenworth long haul class 8 diesel tractors based on the NHTSA’s study (REF).
 Five driving cycles and three different payload levels are considered.
 The figure shows that significant variations in fuel economies exist could range between 3.78 MPG for CARB driving cycle with full payload and 9.26 MPG for 55 MPG driving cycle with empty payload.
 For all driving cycles, the payload assumption is an important factor that affects the fuel economies.
 Generally, full payloads result in significant reduction in fuel economies compared to the empty payloads.

-For utility trucks, in addition to the regular on-road driving, power takeoff (PTO) and idling could take significant roles in the energy consumption.
-Figure 6 shows the roles of PTO and idling for utility truck activities from the NREL’s study (REF).
-It is shown that, in total PTO and idling can take 63% of total operation time and 21% of total energy use.
-The shares between PTO and idling are similar in both operation time and energy use.
-In particular, PTO accounts for 33% of time and 11% of fuel use while idling accounts for 30% of time and 10% of fuel use.
-These create opportunities for utility trucks to be converted into BEV trucks because the longer PTO and idling time could accommodate recharging to lower the overall total operational cost.
-For example, utility trucks could utilize off-board AC power that is already applied to diesel utility trucks.
-This indicates that BEV utility trucks could potentially have longer ranges, need fewer down time for recharging, and only require smaller batteries.

 Figure 5.
 Variation in Truck Fuel Economies with Different Driving Cycles and Payload levels for Kenworth Long Haul Tractors (REF).